Powerful car bomb blast outside JuD chief Hafiz Saeed's house kills 3 in Lahore | Law-Order

 The blast sparked rumours that Saeed was present in the house.

-Ghani said at least three people were killed in the car bomb blast while 21 others were injured.
+Ghani said at least three people were killed and 21 others injured in the bomb blast.
+Some of the injured, including children, are in critical condition, The Express Tribune quoted a hospital spokesman as saying.

 The Counter Terrorism Department (CTD) has taken over the blast site and investigating from all aspects, he said.